I'm a member

 Printer Friendly Version

-Subtalar arthroereisis has been performed for some 40 years, with a variety of implants designs and compositions.
-The Maxwell-Brancheau Arthroereisis (MBA) implant is currently favored due to the simple and reversible implantation procedure, although other devices reported in the medical literature include the STA peg and a Kalix device.
-The MBA implant is described as a reversible and easy to insert device with the additional advantage that it does not require bone cement.
-In children, insertion of the MBA implant is frequently offered as a stand alone procedure, while adults often require adjunctive surgical procedures on bone and soft tissue to correct additional deformities.
+Subtalar arthroereisis has been performed for more than 50 years, with a variety of implant designs and compositions.
+The Maxwell-Brancheau Arthroereisis (MBA) implant is the most frequently reported, although other devices such as the HyProCure, STA peg, and Kalix are also described in the medical literature.
+The MBA implant is described as reversible and easy to insert, with the additional advantage that it does not require bone cement.
+In children, insertion of the MBA implant may be offered as a stand alone procedure, although children and adults often require adjunctive surgical procedures on bone and soft tissue to correct additional deformities.

 POLICYSubtalar arthroereisis is considered investigational.